pavkids84-dev/cloud-infrastructure-labs/docker/README.md

 Avoid unnecessary build tools in runtime images.
 Use multi-stage builds when appropriate.
 Review exposed and published ports.
+Use network modes intentionally.
+Do not use host networking only to bypass troubleshooting.
 Keep persistent data separate from replaceable containers.
 Protect registry credentials.
 Use trusted registry sources.